openebs/website/docs/main/faqs/faqs.md

 [Go to top](#top)

-### ZFS Pools are there on certain nodes only, how can I create the storage class.
+### ZFS Pools are there on certain nodes only, how can I create the storage class?

 If ZFS pool is available on certain nodes only, then make use of topology to tell the list of nodes where we have the ZFS pool available.
 As shown in the below storage class, we can use allowedTopologies to describe ZFS pool availability on nodes.